SharukhGV/SharukhGV/README.md

 - ✨ My first Android App is available here: [End Times Pocket](https://play.google.com/store/apps/details?id=com.veluplay.endtimespocket)

+     (It is a token counter app made for a physical board game that I am working on)

 - 💬 Ask me about **Magic the Gathering, Aquariums, Terrariums, Vivariums, Paludariums**

 - 📫 How to reach me **sharukh.g.velupillai@gmail.com** or **sharukhvelupillai@pursuit.org**